-The Section Net Manager for the Northern Florida Section is Don Duckett N9MN.
-Monthly, Don collects the activity reports from the Northern Florida ARES Net (NFAN), the Statewide Amateur Radio Network (SARnet), and data for the Public Service Honor Roll (PSHR) for ARRL.
-Here are the Northern Florida STM Reports for January 2017 collected by Tom Housworth KI0JO.
+The Section Traffic Manager for the Northern Florida Section is Tom Housworth KI0JO.
+Monthly, Tom collects the activity reports from the Northern Florida ARES Net (NFAN), the Statewide Amateur Radio Network (SARnet), and data for the Public Service Honor Roll (PSHR) for ARRL.
+Here are the Northern Florida STM Reports.
+The Assistant Section Traffic Manager is Don Duckett N9MN.

 NOTICE (May 29, 2015): Due to poor propagation on 75 meters, the NFARES Net is moved to 7.242 MHz primary with 3.950 MHz as secondary operating frequencies until conditions change.

 • NFARES NET ROSTERS from Mac McArdle W4NFG.

 • Northern Florida ARES Net – The Net Preamble.

 Northern Florida Phone Net (NFPN):